saddalmatian/solver/README.md

 This is my python code and libraries about solver, use to optimize the problem with linear or non-linear program

-Please read the docs I have written before
+Please read the SolverDescription.docx for more information !